British Accent Training for American Actors

 Starting Point: Muscle Memory Exercises

 We’ll start with muscle memory exercises to help you with the positioning of the articulators.
 Associating sounds with words can often cause problems.
 For example, as an American English speaker, when pronouncing the word ‘brother’, your subconscious may guide you to rolling the tongue despite your efforts to avoid this.
 However, we can avoid such problems by focusing on the target sounds instead of words.
-Take the .
+Take the schwa sound, for example.
 If we just focus on the last syllable of the word ‘brother’, /ðə/ you will unlikely feel the need to roll the tongue.

 Target Sounds in Isolation